Frequently Asked Questions

 EVELO has solved the safety issues by installing the motor in the lowest possible point on the bicycle frame, maintaining a low center of gravity, and avoiding maintenance issues by making the electrical system independent from the major bicycle components.

-However, the 250W mid-drive motor that EVELO uses is capable of taking full advantage of the bicycle gears.
+The vast majority of riders will find that 250 watt is more than enough for their needs.
+It’s worth noting that the 250W mid-drive motor that EVELO uses is capable of taking full advantage of the bicycle gears.
 Thus, the 250 watts of power that they use is multiplied in transition through the crank and, as a result, generates more torque and power than a traditional 500W hub motor.
 We often have customers tell us that the 250 watt mid-drive motor feels faster and more powerful than a 500 watt hub motor they tried elsewhere.
+In fact, we put this claim to the test ourselves when several of our bikes were used in a 4,000 mile Trans-American Electric Bike Tour and performed superbly even in the steep and mountainous areas.

 No, there is a freewheel mechanism built into the motor.
 So when you engage the electric-only mode by using the throttle, the chainwheel will turn, but the pedals will not.
 In other words, you can easily go on electric power only without having to pedal.